ethanlai17/iamvulai.github.io/content/posts/10-myths-about-product-requirements-document-p1.md

 Circling back to the example, simple acceptance criteria that are not well defined to username is a prime example, where there is an expected constraint of valid email address; however, it is intentionally skipped because of the assumption that developers will apply the same practice from previous projects.
 In fact, they implement to accept all string.

-That really shows how PO/PM is close to the development team :)
+That really shows how close PO/PM and the development team are :)

 ![](https://media.giphy.com/media/R2m2NzVxQ3pbG/giphy.gif?cid=ecf05e47j0wrnip7ca8h31m8c3h2ri1k45sk3726lrfqn7w6&rid=giphy.gif&ct=g)